TezBaydu/Milestone-Project-3-Cooking/README.md

 - Create recipe: delete on ingredients deleting parent but sibling deletion not working... - done, added container div
 - Create recipe: method step adding and deleting but placeholder not showing and unable to resize added fields - done missing closing '"' in JS script
 - Browse: Search bar started but needs refining - Done
+- Browse: App.py update to pull in public recipes only from all members, currently pulling in recipes from members - Done and pulling in only PUBLIC shared recipes

 ### To Do
-- Browse: App.py update to pull in public recipes only from all members, currently pulling in recipes from members
-- Recipe: current date applied but doesn't applt to MongoDB
+- Recipe: current date applied but doesn't apply to MongoDB
 - Edit recipe: array values to populate separate divs rows
-- Edit recipe: quantity values not populateing value, however is an issue with array still
+- Edit recipe: quantity values not populating value, however is an issue with array still
 - Col classes have padding right 15px and will not fill page
 - iphone 5 nav menu items not listed correctly
 - background image not showing
 - Profile: New member - Accordion to have a Create Recipe button in Accordion which gets replaced when a recipe is created
 - Create recipe: Ready in sum | Event listeners in prep and cook to publish sum in ready time

+### Notes to consider
+- Message in GitPod stating Python extension loading and is constant.
+Info found in Slack and Gitpod community advising of installing an older version.
+Had changed from pymongo 3.12.0 to 3.5.1 but the Python extension loading message still appeared and I was unable to run app.py so have changed back to 3.12.0.